-- Results in death or is life threatening - Results in persistent or significant disability/incapacity - Constitutes a congenital anomaly/birth defect - Requires inpatient hospitalization or prolongation of existing hospitalization, unless hospitalization is for: - Routine treatment or monitoring of the studied indication, not associated with any deterioration in condition - Elective or pre-planned treatment for a pre-existing condition that is unrelated to the indication under study and has not worsened since the start of the drug of interest - Social reasons and respite care in the absence of any deterioration in the patient's general condition - Is medically significant, i.e., defined as an event that jeopardizes the patient or may require medical or surgical intervention to prevent one of the outcomes listed above, e.g. may require treatment on an emergency outpatient basis for an event not fulfilling any of the definitions of a SAE given above and not resulting in hospital admission.
+- Results in death or is life-threatening - Results in persistent or significant disability/incapacity - Constitutes a congenital anomaly/birth defect - Requires inpatient hospitalization or prolongation of existing hospitalization, unless hospitalization is for: - Routine treatment or monitoring of the studied indication, not associated with any deterioration in condition - Elective or pre-planned treatment for a pre-existing condition that is unrelated to the indication under study and has not worsened since the start of the drug of interest - Social reasons and respite care in the absence of any deterioration in the patient's general condition - Is medically significant, i.e. defined as an event that jeopardizes the patient or may require medical or surgical intervention to prevent one of the outcomes listed above, e.g. may require treatment on an emergency outpatient basis for an event not fulfilling any of the definitions of a SAE given above and not resulting in hospital admission. - Note: Transmission of infectious disease via medication is considered to be a serious adverse reaction and should be reported and assessed as medically significant in the absence of other seriousness criteria.